mateoconlechuga/cesium/readme.md

 (C) October 2015 - July 2018 Matt "MateoConLechuga" Waltz
 Licensed under BSD 3 Clause.

-### Source and Bug Reports
+### Source
 Source is available here: https://github.com/mateoconlechuga/cesium

+### Bug Reports and Feature Requests
+Make a GitHub issue here: https://github.com/mateoconlechuga/cesium/issues

 If you encounter an unexpected behavior, please make an issue on GitHub and/or post a topic on TI community websites detailing exactly went wrong and when.
-Thanks!
+(If there isn't a GitHub issue for a bug, it will likely be ignored) Thanks!